falkr/ttm4115/pages/prep-statemachines.md

 source: figures/statemachines/traffic-light-3.jpg
 ---

-That's a pretty complete and detailed description of a traffic light.
+That's a complete and detailed description of a traffic light.
 As one last thing we add an arrow to mark in which phase a traffic light starts once it is switched on for the first time.
 For safety, we put it into _red_ first.

 # State Machine Diagrams